learn-co-curriculum/phase-0-the-dom-editing-lab/README.md

 <img src="https://media.giphy.com/media/3o6MbkZSYy4mI3gLYc/giphy.gif" alt="A policeman" />
 ```

-Every HTML element has a `display` value.
-Since these are known by modern
-browsers, you don't have to worry about specifying the value unless you want to
-change it.
-This value can be many things (including `none`, which hides the
-elements), but the default value for most elements is either
-[`block`][html-block-elements] or [`inline`][html-inline-elements].
-For the
-images above, the value is `inline`.
+Enough review, let's write some HTML!

 ## Instructions

-Enough chit-chat, let's write some HTML!

-First, we need a way to view the results of our HTML in a browser.

-If you're working on your own machine, from the terminal in the directory you're
-working in, run `open index.html` to open up a copy of the file in your browser.
-Or, run `explorer.exe index.html` if you are using a WSL/Ubuntu local environment.

-If you are working in the in-browser IDE, type `httpserver` from the console to
-start up a temporary web server, and copy the URL provided into the browser's URL
-bar to view `index.html`.
+Start by running the tests and taking a look through the errors.
+You'll see that
+the tests are looking for certain content to be present in the HTML file.

+Next, open the `index.html` file in the browser using the instructions in the
+previous lesson for your development environment.

 Just to speed things up a bit, paste the following code into `index.html`: